spire-labs/preconfirmation-registry/penalty_conditions.md

 ```

 ### Writing the `getPenalty` function
 The `getPenalty` function is where the actual slashing logic is implemented.
-It takes in the `data` and the proposer's address, and returns a `Penalty` struct.
+It takes in the `data` and the proposer's address and returns a `Penalty` struct.
 The `Penalty` struct is defined as follows:

 ```solidity
 struct Penalty {